Multi-agent reinforcement learning for the control of three-dimensional Rayleigh-B\'enard convection: Introduction

 \section{Introduction}

 Reinforcement learning (RL) is a data-driven approach to the problem of goal-directed sequential decision making.
 The RL framework involves an `agent', which is its decision-making component, that learns a mapping from states to actions, called the `policy', via a series of trial-and-error interactions with the environment.
 A reward signal, which is a scalar measure of performance of the environment in relation to the pre-defined goal, is fed back to the agent and is used in the optimization.
 The state $S_t$, action $A_t$ and reward $R_t$ form the three fundamental channels of communication between the agent and the environment.
 Each state is assigned a value $V(s)$ which is the expected total reward that can be obtained by that state in the long run, \textit{i.e.}, $V(s)=\E \left[ \Sigma_{k=0}^{\infty} \gamma^k R_{t+k+1} | s \right]$ \citep{sutton2018reinforcement}.
 The goal of the RL problem, then, is to maximise expected cumulative rewards or `returns'.
 In Deep RL (DRL), function approximators such as neural networks are used to parameterise either the policy, the value function, or both, which are updated during training via interaction with the environment in order to maximise the returns.
-Various solution methods have been developed to perform this optimisation, namely: (i) value-based methods such as Q-learning method \citep{van2016deep, mnih2013playing}, where the value function is approximated and actions are chosen based on the approximated value function, (ii) policy-based methods \citep{silver2014deterministic}, such as the policy gradient method, where the optimal policy is learned directly, and (iii) actor-critic methods such as the proximal policy optimisation (PPO) method \citep{schulman2017proximal}, which leverages the advantages of both methods.
+Various solution methods have been developed to perform this optimisation, namely: (i) value-based methods such as Q-learning method \citep{van2016deep, mnih2013playing}, where the value function is approximated and actions are chosen based on the approximated value function, (ii) policy-based methods \citep{silver2014deterministic}, such as the policy gradient method, where the optimal policy is learned directly, and (iii) actor-critic methods such as the proximal policy optimisation (PPO) method \citep{schulman2017proximal}, where the critic network computes an advantage function to determine how good an action is compared to the average of all possible actions, given a state.
+Then, the actor network is updated based on the value of this advantage function.
 During training, interaction between the agent and the environment occurs on an episode basis, where an `episode' is a single trajectory of the environment for a given fixed duration.
 Training is performed through trial-and-error that involves a stochastic exploration of the environment's states, \textit{i.e.}, selecting actions other than those dictated by the latest updated policy, which can improve the estimation of the state values.
 After training, the agent is evaluated on the environment in a deterministic manner according to the optimal policy, without exploration.